status-im/specs/docs/raw/serving-community-history.md

 Community owner nodes go through the following (high level) process to provide community members with message histories (assumes community owner node is available 24/7):

 1. Community owner creates a Status community (previously known as [org channels](https://github.com/status-im/specs/pull/151))
-2. Community owner enables community history archive support (possibly on by default but can be turned off as well - see [UI feature spec](https://github.com/status-im/feature-specs/pull/36))
+2. Community owner doesn't disable community history archive support (on by default but can be turned off as well - see [UI feature spec](https://github.com/status-im/feature-specs/pull/36))
-3. A special type of channel to exchange metadata about the archival data is created
+3. A special type of channel to exchange metadata about the archival data is created, this channel should not be visible in the user interface
 4. Community owner invites members and creates additional channels
 5. Community owner node receives messages and stores them into local database
 6. After 7 days, the community owner node exports and compresses last 7 days worth of messages from database and bundles it together with a [message archive index](#waku-message-archive-index) into a torrent, from which it then creates a magnet link ([Magnet URI scheme](https://en.wikipedia.org/wiki/Magnet_URI_scheme), [Extensions for Peers to Send Metadata Files](https://www.bittorrent.org/beps/bep_0009.html))